-2020 continues to be an eventful year for privacy stakeholders trying to meet rising compliance demands.
-In a matter of weeks, attention has shifted from the CCPA to EU-U.S. data transfer to the new Brazil privacy law.
-Let us not forget, however, that new obligations do not replace the previous ones; they are simply added to the growing list for data privacy compliance.
+Privacy stakeholders trying to meet rising compliance demands understand that new obligations do not replace the previous ones.
+They are simply added to the growing list for data privacy compliance.

 What is data privacy compliance?

 In its simplest form, data privacy compliance refers to the controls placed on the use of data.
 Depending on who you ask and under what jurisdiction, say under the GDPR for a multinational company, that definition may be interpreted as a set of obligations regarding how personal data is collected, processed and shared.
 From the perspective of consumers in the U.S., data privacy compliance can be more loosely thought of as the right to dictate how their information is used.

 The challenges of an ungoverned data privacy approach

 Data privacy compliance requires organizations to develop an understanding of what data is in their environment.
 Without this understanding, organizations lack the foundation to begin, expand, and automate privacy operations.
 An ungoverned data privacy approach results in: